Software Stocks Implode, Claude's Hit List, State of the Union Reactions, Trump's Tariff Pivot

 Key Topics & People

-Independent US Senator who has proposed a wealth tax and a moratorium on AI data centers.
+Senator supporting an FDA for AI and a moratorium on data centers.

 Major economic power in the Middle East whose public markets experienced recent downturns affecting capital availability.